msppstata/quant1/README.md

 ### Obtaining Stata

-I strongly recommend that you go to the UIS Service Desk in St. Mary’s Hall to obtain a copy of Stata 13 for your personal computer.
-You can download the software from http://georgetown.onthehub.com/ but you must visit the desk in person to obtain a license.
+You can download the software from http://georgetown.onthehub.com/ and obtain a license online.
+You can also go to the UIS Service Desk in St. Mary’s Hall with your laptop to obtain a copy of Stata 13 for your personal computer.

 ### Additional Help